aftix/hblog/katex/post/bacon.md

     \vec{y}_{i+1} = \vec{y}_i + \frac{1}{6}(\vec{k}_1 + 2\vec{k}_2 + 2\vec{k}_3 + \vec{k}_4).
 !LATEX!
 This is almost what is in `bacon-sci`.
-Note that Runge-Kutta methods can be described by a table of the coefficients of !LATEX inline h!LATEX! when added to !LATEX inline t_i!LATEX! for the various intermediate steps, the coefficients of each previous intermediate step for an intermediate step, and the final weighted average coefficients.
+Note that Runge-Kutta methods can be described by a table of the coefficients of !LATEX~ h!LATEX! when added to !LATEX~ t_i!LATEX! for the various intermediate steps, the coefficients of each previous intermediate step for an intermediate step, and the final weighted average coefficients.